aseichter2007/ClipboardConqueror/readme.txt

 //todo: finish saving objects to memory//done

 //todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable.
-//todo: keyboard binding to activate ai on last clip without prompt.
+//todo: keyboard binding to activate ai on last clip without prompt. t
 //todo: implement horde? maybe? or offer free gtp 3.5 or something.
 This will be after I make some money, send donations to accellerate this process.
 //todo: /api/extra/abort
+//todo text to speech agent that can interact with the clipboard contents. //waiting on upstream that runs on my hardware without dinkin around or enough generosity to set up a closet server.

 //todo: /api/extra/generate/check  //return in progress, useful for vlarge gens on slow mode
 //todo: /api/extra/tokencount //should run against entered data and updates should be shown after setting mem or agent and on final send.